-Are there cybersecurity risks for a small company?August 19th, 2021 By Kaytieduffield
+Are there cybersecurity risks for a small company?Agosti 19th, 2021 By Amywright

 Yes.
 In reality, small to medium businesses are targeted by cybercriminals more so than larger corporations.
 In this post, we explore the following questions:

 - How often do small businesses get hacked?

 - How many small businesses are affected by cybercrime?